akshayware94/scSplit/README.md

-# Marvel_Analysis_Scripts
-Bash scripts for pre-processing the primary data
+# Bash script for spliting BAM sile by Cell Barcodes